sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

        --bc \
        --dataset data_path \
        --input_num 100 \
-       --chip bm1684 \
+       --processor bm1684 \
        --cali_method use_mse \
        --bc_inference_num 100 \
        -o cali_table

 If you are using the default KLD calibration method, simply remove the ``cali_method`` parameter.

-Notes:1.Make sure to specify the chip parameter as bm1684.
+Notes:1.Make sure to specify the processor parameter as bm1684.
 2.The ``bc_inference_num`` parameter is the number of data samples required when using the ``bc`` quantization method (these samples will be extracted from the dataset you provide), so the number of images should not be too few.
 3.The ``we`` and ``bc`` methods can be used independently.
 If you choose only the ``we`` method, simply omit the ``bc`` parameter in the operation.
 4. Shape calculation ops will be found and set as float in model_name_shape_ops qtable saved in the current directory, the content of this file can be merged by hand with following mix-precision setting files.

 Overview of TPU-MLIR Mixed Precision Quantization